-Our independent registered public accountants have identified two material weaknesses in our internal controls over financial reporting.
+Our independent registered public accountants have identified material weaknesses in our internal controls over financial reporting in both 2020 and 2021.
 If we are unable to remediate these material weaknesses, we may not be able to report our financial results accurately, prevent fraud or file our periodic reports as a public company in a timely manner.

-In connection with the audit of our consolidated financial statements for the years ended December 31, 2019 and 2018, our independent registered public accountants identified two material weaknesses in our internal control over financial reporting.
+In connection with the audit of our consolidated financial statements for the years ended December 31, 2021 and 2020, our independent registered public accountants identified several material weaknesses in our internal control over financial reporting.
 A "material weakness" is a deficiency, or a combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of our annual or interim financial statements will not be prevented or detected on a timely basis.